 It is also true that people have to find you before you can engage with them and make them want to stay.

 You may have heard the term ‘SEO’ – this stands for ‘search engine optimization’.
-In short, this is making sure that if people enter words into a search engine (like Google), then yours will be one of the websites that they see in the search results.
+In short, this ensures that if people enter words into a search engine (like Google), then yours will be one of the websites they see in the search results.
 Attracting these visitors is the first step to engaging with them and is one of the critical factors advertisers will look for.

-To do this, you need to ensure that search engines will find the words they will be searching for.
-Remember the example from before, if someone is searching for ‘how do I get my toddler to eat vegetables’ then enough of these words need to be in your article if it is to appear as part of the results.
+To do this, you must ensure that search engines find the words they will be searching for.
+Remember the example from before?
+If someone is searching for ‘how do I get my toddler to eat vegetables’ then enough of these words need to be in your article if it is to appear as part of the results.

 Only a small percentage of bloggers or vloggers can attract enough attention to make these activities a sole income source.
 They are generally working full-time hours to achieve this.
-However, it is entirely possible to earn big money from a mommy blog.
+However, earning big money from a mommy blog is possible.

 How to start a mommy blog

 Look to WordPress if you want hints and tips on the mechanics of starting a blog.
-And remember, people are interested in you – what worked for you, how did you solve a problem or overcome a challenge.
-Make it positive and personal, and by all means be funny, if you want, but not all jokes unless you secretly want to be writing comedy!
+And remember, people are interested in you – what worked for you and how you solved a problem or overcame a challenge.
+Make it positive and personal, and by all means, be funny, if you want, but not all jokes unless you secretly want to be writing comedy!

 Try a posting or two and see how it goes.
 If people comment, reply to them and have a conversation – after all, they are there to meet you.
 If you respond, this will drive up engagement.

-You don’t have to blog for money, and you can do it just for fun.
+You don’t have to blog for money; you can do it just for fun.
 Few people (other than ‘A’ list celebrities) can quickly attract enough readers to make any meaningful income.
-If you see blogging as a fun hobby with the potential to be more, maybe, then you can enjoy it and learn from it.
+If you see blogging as a fun hobby with the potential to be more, maybe you can enjoy it and learn from it.